Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

-For the moment we assume that there are no emergency patients to be scheduled in block $b$.
+In theory, it would be necessary to optimize the order in which patients are operated in the block in order to solve~\eqref{P2}.
+Given that the number $n_b$ of patients in any block is small (typically between 2 and 7), and that the approach presented below takes only a fraction of a second to solve the problem for a fixed ordering, we note that brute-force enumeration of the $n_b!$ possible permutations of $I_b(x)$ would be a viable solution.
+For the computational study in Section~\ref{sec:results}, we nevertheless preferred to use the shortest variance first (SVF) sequencing rule, i.e., we only solve the appointment problem for the ordering of $I_b(x)$ such that $\operatorname{Var} (P_1) \leq \cdots \leq \operatorname{Var} (P_{n_b})$.
+Indeed, it is known that SVF is a very good heuristic for appointment scheduling ---see the discussion on this subject in Section~\ref{sub:relwork}--- and we have verified numerically that the SVF rule is near-optimal for the appointment problem in a dedicated paragraph of Section~\ref{sec:results}; see Table~\ref{tab:svf-opt}.

 We will now reformulate~\eqref{P2} as a linear program.
 A similar approach was proposed in~\citet{denton2003sequential}, following the work of~\citet{strum1999surgical}.
 Let us first introduce some variables.
-For a given scenario $\omega_k$, $k=1,\ldots,K$, and a patient $i$, we denote by $s_{i,k} \geq 0$ the starting time of the operation of patient $i$.
-The variable $t_i \geq 0$ is the tentative starting time for patient $i$.
-By $L_k$ we denote the load of the block, which is the completion time of the last patient scheduled in this block in the scenario $\omega_k$, so we can write $L_k = s_{n_b,k} + p^{\omega_k}_{n_b} $.
-We also introduce a variable $O_k \geq 0 $ for the overtime in the block in scenario $\omega_k$, this variable must satisfy the constraint $O_k \geq L_k - T $.
-The overall cost incurred by waiting time, idle time and overtime in scenario $\omega_k$ is thus
+For a given scenario $\omega_k$, $k=1,\ldots,K$, and an elective patient $i$, we denote by $s_{i,k} \geq 0$ the starting time of the operation of patient $i$.
+The variable $t_i \geq 0$ is the tentative starting time of patient $i$, and does not depend on $\omega$ because it is a first-stage variable.